InstanceBrick/RobloxBetaAppFix/README.md

+# BROKEN! roblox patched this method sadly, i'll try to find a new bypass soon!
-# Disable Beta App/RobloxBetaAppFix/Remove Roblox Beta App
+Disable Beta App/RobloxBetaAppFix/Remove Roblox Beta App

 New roblox beta app messing up VR and all that so I quickly threw this together lol